RR0/ufoml/README.md

     - apparition/disparition
     - witnesses info (number, profile...)
     - etc.
-- they should be well engineered (avoid duplicates, scale/type standardization, etc.)

 ##### Media feature
 A specific case of feature would be media such as photo, video or audio recordings,